denliehoo/multi-swap/README.md

 ## To do

-- Price API to display price
+- Price API to display price and ensure it is in preview swap
-- Metamask connect
-  - use redux and store the wallet address in global store
-  - maybe use redux persist storage to ensure wallet address is not deleted
-  - refactor custom token addresses into redux persist (maybe)
 - Add getAmountOut function in smart contract to display how many ERC20/ETH can be receive from the swap
 - Add events to smart contract (so that can detect when swap is pending and finished)
 - connect smart contract to frontend (start with ropsten)